goossens/ObjectTalk/README.md

 system development business.
-Starting as a programmer/analyst and later moving up the ladder to management, international standardization and geopolitics, I was exposed to lots of technologies including operating systems, computer language development, military command and control systems, web application design, data science and what we now call artificial intelligence.
+Starting as a programmer/analyst and later moving up the ladder to management, international standardization and geopolitics, I was exposed to lots of technologies including operating systems design, computer language development, military command and control systems, web application design, data science and what we now call artificial intelligence.
 You can read my full bio on [my website](https://goossens.github.io).